What Happens to Credit Card Debt When Someone Dies?

 In general, you’re not responsible for these debts.
 However, there are exceptions, which is why we recommend working with a professional to navigate this process.

 Ultimately, these bills need to be addressed.
 Ignoring them can lead to calls from debt collectors or leave the estate vulnerable to fraud.
-That’s why it’s important to locate all open accounts, notify the credit card companies, and understand your rights moving forward.
+That’s why, if you have authority to act, it’s important to locate all open accounts, notify the credit card companies, and understand your rights moving forward.

 Step 1: Locate Open Credit Card Accounts